 Who can plan for a 30 year retirement?

 Of those surveyed, 17% of pre-retirees plan for five to nine years in retirement, 19% plan for ten to 14 years and 38% have either not thought about their planning horizon or do not plan ahead.

 Credit obligations are #2 when it comes to retirement worries

 Not only are health care costs keeping us up nights, so are credit obligations.
-Inflation and interest costs can be a huge burden on retirees with a fixed income.
+Inflation and interest costs can be a huge burden for retirees with a fixed income.
 The leading form of debt for pre-retirees was found to be mortgage debt, at 52%.
 This was followed by credit card debt, at 48%, and car loans, at 40%.

 The New Reverse Mortgage to the Rescue

 Since the inception of the Reverse Mortgage program in 1989, HUD has continually looked for ways to match it to the needs of retirees.
 Seniors who retired in the 1980s likely weren’t planning for a 30 year retirement.
 But seniors started living longer and the “old” reverse mortgage didn’t prove to be a viable retirement tool.

 Introducing the Retiree’s Equity Line of Credit (RELOC).

 The RELOC provides the flexibility of use offered by a traditional line of credit.
 Like all Reverse Mortgage programs the senior homeowner can pay as little or as much as they like each month.
 This allows seniors to worry a little less when confronted with rising health care costs and all those other costs that cross our minds at three in the morning.

 The New Reverse Mortgage isn’t for everyone…but it could be!